 - The path they took to arrive (from social media, organic search, or paid advertising)

 You can also add goals to your AdWords account.
-This will allow you to see what it costs you to acquire a new patient while tracking results at the same time.
+This will allow you to see what it costs you to acquire a new patient while tracking results simultaneously.

 For example, let’s say you want more rhinoplasty patients in your ear, nose, and throat practice.
-You set up a goal in Google Analytics that every time someone visits the rhinoplasty page, you register it as a completion of the goal.
+You set up a goal in Google Analytics that every time someone visits the rhinoplasty page, you register it to complete the goal.

 If you set a goal for 250 more people to visit that page per month, you can check Analytics anytime to monitor your progress.
 If it’s more appointment requests you’re after, every time a visitor gets to the appointment confirmation or thank you page, you can set it up so Analytics will register it as a goal completed.
 If twenty more appointment requests per month are what you’re shooting for, you have a number to target, a way to measure your progress, and a method to achieve your goal.